What we’re interested in

-We welcome submissions from new and previously published authors, with or without an agent.
+We enthusiastically welcome submissions from writers, whether they are new to the publishing world or have prior experience, and with or without an agent.

-We want fiction and nonfiction manuscripts that tackle challenging environmental issues and offer hope—either potential solutions or ways to adapt.
-Beyond that, we're open to whatever you believe will broaden readers' understanding of the world and inspire them to seek action.
+We have a keen interest in fiction and nonfiction manuscripts that tackle pressing environmental issues while offering a sense of hope.
+Whether you present potential solutions or explore ways to adapt, we are open to stories that broaden readers’ understanding of the world and motivate them to take action.

-Celebrating the 2nd Annual Bangor Authors’ Book Fair and Literary Festival, December 9, 2023
+Celebrating the Second Annual Bangor Authors’ Book Fair and Literary Festival

 Title: Rivers of Ink: Literary Reflections on the Penobscot